Skip to contents

 indices of realization exposures that were included to obtain results.
 Fits without a valid variance estimate (i.e., non-invertible Hessian or inverse that is not positive definite) or that reach the maximal number of iterations without convergence are filtered out and not used to obtain results.

-The class amerasfit supports the methods print, coef, confint, summary, and traceplot.
+The class amerasfit supports the methods print, coef, confint, summary, summary_table, vcov, residuals, plot, traceplot, convergence, Rhat, and included_realizations.

 Details